This content was updated for accuracy and relevance on October 14, 2020.

 After all, when you’ve got work, family, and home to worry about, who has time for fitness classes, daily skincare, or a massage?
 Besides, given half the nation is on lockdown, finding someone to do your hair and nails requires more bravery than mama’s got to spare right now.

-Unfortunately, if you don’t take time for you, exhaustion, stress, and burnout may be your future, which is why self care for women is so important.
+Unfortunately, if you don’t take time for you, exhaustion, stress, and burnout may be your future, which is why self care for moms and self care for women in general is so important.
 Not only does skipping self care interfere with your own health and well-being, but it also hinders your ability to be fully present with your kids and give them the best version of their mom you can be.
-Keep reading for some of our favorite self care activities for busy moms.
+Keep reading for some of our favorite types of self care activities for busy moms.

 Skip the Mom Guilt

-First of all, don’t feel guilty for wanting to take time for yourself.
+First of all, don’t feel guilty for wanting to take time for yourself when you're feeling like an overwhelmed mom.
 Loving yourself and making your mental health and physical self care a priority isn’t self-indulgence; it’s wisdom.
 You can’t be the mom, wife, friend, daughter, or sister that you are called to be without rest, relaxation, and good health.
 Ever heard the old cliché “Health is Wealth”?
 It’s true, and that doesn’t just cover physical health.
 It covers mental health, emotional health, and spiritual health, too—all of which self care activities can help you keep in tiptop shape.

 Schedule Alone Time